A Ghost Story

 He hadn't moved out; his shit was still around the house, his room door was shut, but he was gone.
 A week went by and we hadn't heard from him or seen him at all.
 We checked the restaurant that he worked at as a line cook; he had quit.
 His cell phone had been disconnected.
 We went to his parents house in a last ditch effort to figure out where he was, and he wasn't there either.
 No one knew where he was.

 Prior to him leaving, Joshua had changed significantly.
 He'd always been quiet, subdued, passive, but in the month or so leading up to his disappearance, he had become even more closed off.
 His drug use went well beyond what we were doing (which is saying a lot), and he started getting violent.
-He broke a window in the living room, he tried to fight us and had no recollection of it; he had completely obliterated our kitchen wall by hurling beer bottles at it, glass spraying everywhere.
+He broke a window in the living room, he tried to fight us and had no recollection of it; he had completely obliterated our kitchen wall one night by hurling beer bottles at it, glass spraying everywhere.
 He was like a demon, possessed.

 He no longer wrote or drew -- at least not where I could see him -- he would lock himself in his room with a bottle of cheap whiskey and a few grams of crummy blow, not talking to us for days at a time.

 It was clear that he was trying to escape something by getting so fucking torn up and blacking out.
 We didn't know what he was running from at the time, but it's clear to me now.
 We all had different ways of dealing with what was going on in the house.
 I stuck to a steady regimen of drugs and alcohol myself, writing and documenting all that I could; but Josh had taken his escape route to a very dangerous level.
 The first week that he didn't return, it was honestly a relief, although we were all concerned for his well being.
 Had he been arrested?
 Was he even alive?